Frequently Asked Questions

 For countries designated by the Secretary of State as CPCs, IRFA provides a range of policy options (referred to as Presidential actions) to address serious violations of religious freedom, which can be waived by the President of the United States.

-For the latest CPC recommendations, review the current annual report
+For USCIRF's latest CPC recommendations, review the current annual report

-In addition to recommending countries for CPC designation, USCIRF also recommends countries to be added to the State Department's Special Watch List (SWL).
-The SWL is for countries whose governments engage or tolerate in severe religious freedom violations, but do not rise to the CPC standard of “systematic, ongoing, and egregious.”
-Violations in SWL countries must meet two of those three criteria.
-In previous annual reports, USCIRF used the lesser Tier 2 standard, which only required one of those three criteria.
+USCIRF also recommends certain countries to be added to the State Department's Special Watch List (SWL).
+The International Religious Freedom Act (IRFA) defines the SWL as consisting of those governments that engaged in or tolerated severe violations of religious freedom, but do not rise to the CPC standard of “systematic, ongoing, and egregious.”
+Violations in countries must meet two of those three criteria for recommendation to the State Department for designation as SWL countries.

 For the latest SWL recommendations, review the current annual report